OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 |Shamir(Semi-Honest) | 0.015s (0.008s) | 0.33 MB

 From the few benchmarks conducted the power of MP-SPDZ becomes clear.
-The program can be benchmark using different protocol to see which performs the best.
+The program can be benchmarked using different protocol to see which performs the best.
-Furthermore the program can be optimized to both decrease time consumption and communication very efficiently since MP-SPDZ tracks this information.
+Furthermore, the program can be optimized to both decrease time consumption and communication very efficiently since MP-SPDZ tracks this information.
 To gain a better overview of what the time and communication is spent on the execution of the protocol can be done in verbose mode ```-v``` which report time and communication of each part of the execution.